 Finally, the question of equity of resource allocation in health, and particularly in primary health care, continues to occupy researchers in health economics.
 The integration of human rights considerations, community participation, health management and leadership into public health policy and health systems practice is another major area of work.

-The School has eight National Research Foundation (NRF) rated researchers, including Associate Professor Chris Colvin (Promising Young Researcher), Associate Professor Aqiel Dalvie and Dr Richard Matzopolous (Established Researchers), Professor Jonny Myers, Professor Lucy Gilson, Professor Mohamed Jeebhay, Professor Leslie London and Professor Di McIntyre (all Internationally Acclaimed Researchers).
+The School has eight National Research Foundation (NRF) rated researchers, including Associate Professor Chris Colvin (Promising Young Researcher), Professor Aqiel Dalvie and Dr Richard Matzopolous (Established Researchers), Professor Jonny Myers, Professor Lucy Gilson, Professor Mohamed Jeebhay, Professor Leslie London and Professor Di McIntyre (all Internationally Acclaimed Researchers).

 The School also hosts two NRF sponsored South African Research Chairs held by Associate Professor John Ataguba (Health and Wealth) and Professor Aqiel Dalvie (Global Environmental Health).